pbl64k/coursera-proglang-practice/section-6/section-6-problems.md

 definitions for `fst` and `snd` be.
 If you need to introduce any names, use `_x` and `_y` (with `_x` introduced first).
 You shouldn't need more than two names.
-Note that we're being unhygienic, be we're not going to bother generatic safe names instead.
+Note that we're being unhygienic, be we're not going to bother generating safe names instead.

 Write a function `simplify` that accepts a MUPL program as